WUSTL-CSE222-FS18/studio-00-acotler/README.md

 ***Q7.
 Meet someone new.
 Find a class member who you don't already know and introduce yourself.
 Compare your work conclusions to the above IoT questions.
 Again, using a list indicate: 1) Who you worked with, and 2) Any discrepancies or interesting observations that arise from comparing your work:***

+Did not get to in class

 ***Q8.
 Meet someone else new.
 Find another class member who you don't already know and introduce your self.
 Again compare your work as before:***

+Did not get to in class